AdrianGaston/Java-MySQL-Hotel-Project/README.md

-# Java/MySQL Hotel Project 📝🏨
+# Java/MySQL Hotel Project 🏨

-This is a project developed with Java technologies, using a MySQL database, created for study purposes.
+This project is a hotel management system developed in Java, using MySQL database to store reservations, guests and room information.<br>

-## 🖥Technologies used:
+📌 Features
+- Register guests.
+- Manage reservations, check-in and check-out.
+- Check room availability by category.
+- Automatic calculation on the total cost of the stay.
+- Intuitive graphical interface for interacting with data.

+## 🖥 Technologies used
 - Java
 - MySQL